contensis/docs-delivery-dotnet/key-concepts/cheatsheet.md

 ## Search an object array

-Use [ ] to search through an object array e.g. a category taxonomy list or multiple linked entries.
+There are no special requirements when searching through an object array, it uses the standard dot notation e.g. a category taxonomy list or multiple linked entries.

 ```cs
 @using Zengenti.Contensis.Delivery